Day 6 - Exhaustion and Doubt on the Camino : Zubiri to Pamplona

 In addition, we stumbled across a bookstore with Spanish Penguin Classics books - Penguin Classico - a highlight for Sean, who is an avid Penguin Classics book collector.

 As the evening began we realized how beautiful Pamplona truly is.
 There is so much to see and experience in Pamplona - the history, culture, amazing food, and atmosphere.
 It is truly a shame that we only have a few hours in a single afternoon to experience it, and that we are so exhausted from our initial jet lag, excitement, 3-4 days without much rest, the adjustment of settling into the rhythm of long-distance hiking, and the heat.
-I think my advise to others would be that if you have the time, take a day to rest here, restore your energy, and enjoy the Spanish culture.
+I think my advice to others would be that if you have the time, take a day to rest here, restore your energy, and enjoy the Spanish culture.

 ** Post Camino Notes: In retrospect, I think we would have benefited greatly from taking a rest day, either when we arrived in Europe, or here in Pamplona, and I would definitely recommend doing so to anyone who has the time.
 When we spoke to other pilgims near the end of our journey, quite a few admitted feeling like they wanted to quit sometime during the first week - often around day 3 or 4.
 It is impossible not to be excited about starting your Camino, and this, combined with getting used to sleeping in dorms with many other people, as well as walking long distances every day, eventually catches up with everyone.
-If you haven't been in Europe before, it also takes a while to figure out how to do basic things - like how and what to order in restaurants, and when and where to find snacks in the absence of variety stores, so that you have something to tide yourself over with during Siesta if you miss lunch.
+If you haven't been in Europe before, it also takes a while to figure out how to do basic things - like how to order in restaurants, and when and where to find snacks in the absence of variety stores, so that you have something to tide yourself over with during Siesta if you miss lunch.
 Nothing is impossible, it is just different, and figuring it out while adjusting to everything else can be very daunting and exhausting.
-However, if you find yourself wanting to quit, my advise would be to take a break, get some real sleep, and then continue walking for a few more days.
-Things will get better, and the benefits of toughing it out are totally worth it!
+However, if you find yourself wanting to quit, my advice would be to take a break, get some real sleep, and then continue walking for a few more days.
+Things will get better, and the benefits of toughing it out are totally worth it!https://www.comewalkwithus.online/

 _______________________________________________________________________